-Under the Contracts for Difference (CfD) scheme, a RES-E generator and a CfD Counterparty (Low Carbon Contracts Company) enter into a contract, which is based on a difference between the market price and an agreed "strike price".
-Currently, the scheme is applicable in England, Wales and Scotland.
-In Northern Ireland it is expected to be introduced in 2016.
-From April 2017 the CfD scheme will be the only support scheme for all new RES-E plants exceeding 5 MW.
-Furthermore, in Great Britain commercial and industrial users of traditional energy sources are subject to Carbon Price Floor (CPF), a tax on fossil fuels used for electricity generation.
+From April 2017 the CfD scheme is the only support scheme for all new RES-E plants exceeding 5 MW.
+The first Allocation Round took place in October 2014, while the second Allocation Round took place in April 2017.
+Furthermore, in Great Britain commercial and industrial users of traditional energy sources are subject to a tax on fossil fuels used for electricity generation.
 Electricity from renewable sources is exempt from this tax.